 Yamaha pays a lot of attention not only to the quality but also the looks of their products.

 EF2200i is no exception.
-It has a very handy intuitive design which in my opinion looks much better than its direct competitor – Honda EU2200i.
+It has a very handy intuitive design which in my opinion looks a bit better than its direct competitor – Honda EU2200i.

 The generator features a illuminated multi-function LED display.
 It makes operating this machine much easier, especially at nightime.